 Robotics: The surgeon's hands and traditional surgical tools are too large for small incisions.
 Instead, thin, finger-like robotic tools are used to perform the surgery.
-As means.
+As the surgeon watches the image on the screen, she uses a telemanipulator to transmit and direct hand and finger movements to a robot, which can be controlled by hydraulic, electronic, or mechanical means.